LIONORLIX/Interactive_Web_CNN_Trainer/README.md

 **https://git.arts.ac.uk/23009641/Interactive_web_CNN_using_MNIST**

+This is a repo with two branches.
+To view the source code, please make sure you are at the branch **"main"**.

 ## How to run and view

 This project has been deployed on UAL Git. **Here is the link to experience this project online directly**: